Accredited Healthcare Security Management Specialist – Level 5

 Description

-The Accredited Healthcare Security Management Specialist (AHSMS) course is a structured, practice-oriented programme designed to equip individuals fulfilling the role of healthcare security specialist with the knowledge and skills to protect patients, staff, visitors, assets, and information.
+This e-learning version of our Accredited Healthcare Security Management Specialist (AHSMS) - Level 5 course is an online structured programme designed to equip individuals fulfilling the role of healthcare security specialist with the knowledge and skills to protect patients, staff, visitors, assets, and information.

-The course focuses on preventing, deterring, detecting, and responding to security risks across NHS Trusts and Integrated Care Systems.
+The course gives you the specific industry tools, up to date knowledge, and confidence in your own skills to do the best professional job you can do.
+It focuses on preventing, deterring, detecting, and responding to security risks across NHS Trusts and Integrated Care Systems.

-The course adopts a blended learning approach, combining e-learning modules, in-class person-to-person teaching, pre-read materials, learner workbooks, and structured role-play exercises.
-This mix ensures that participants can engage with content at their own pace, reinforce learning through practical application, and develop confidence through peer interaction and facilitator feedback.
+The course adopts a blended learning approach, combining pre-read materials, handouts, e-learning modules, and a culminating practical activity.
+This mix ensures that participants can engage with content at their own pace, reinforce learning and developing confidence without the need to attend the blended learning course that involves 5 days in-person attandance.

 Participants will explore the NHS legal and policy framework, protective security strategies, violence prevention and reduction, incident management, investigations, and interviewing techniques.

-The programme is designed using proven learning principles and methodologies, including active learning, case studies, lectures and presentations, small group work, self-study and research, and contributions from visiting Subject Matter Experts.
+The programme is designed using proven learning principles and methodologies, including active learning, case studies, presentations, self-study, research, and practical activity.
 Knowledge checks and multiple-choice question (MCQ) assessments run throughout the course to measure progress and support continuous development.

 Who Should Attend